 The Department of Health also notified hospitals that they are required to allow one person to accompany a woman throughout childbirth.

 However, the medical community is torn on whether this is the right call.

-"Doing so will use up desperately needed personal protective equipment already being rationed," the letter stated.
-"The safety of the specialised health care workers saving mothers' and babies' lives remains in the best interest of all New Yorkers and must guide your decisions.
+“Doing so will use up desperately needed personal protective equipment already being rationed,” the letter stated.
+“The safety of the specialized health care workers saving mothers’ and babies’ lives remains in the best interest of all New Yorkers and must guide your decisions.
 Putting health care workers at increased risk puts every mother and baby at increased risk.
 This is not about today, but tomorrow and the next day.
 We implore you to let the reality of the current situation, not emotion, rule the day.
-Allow medical practitioners to make medical decisions."
+Allow medical practitioners to make medical decisions.”

 “Ninety percent of a nurse’s energy is on activities other than emotional well-being.”

 “As the responsibilities of healthcare professionals increase, especially in the midst of a pandemic, I will certainly be looking increasingly to a birthing person’s doula or partner to be another spokesperson for that patient,” Akileswaran said in a blog post.
 “I cannot tell you the number of times a support person has come out of a room to say that someone is feeling an urge to push, is nauseated, or even just that a machine is beeping.”

 Because physicians are attending to many other patients, they don’t have an active role in the long process of labor.

 “The reality of traditional hospital birth is that you may see me, your obstetrician, for a few minutes throughout the entirety of the process and no more,” she said.